XpiritCommunityEvents/HOL/faq.md

 # Frequently Asked Questions and Common Errors
 This document is a collection of frequently asked questions and common errors that can occur during the execution of the hands on labs, including information on how to solve them.
-Feel free to contribute any of your additions: please make the change and create a pull request so your colleagues can benefit in next bootcamp sessions.
+Feel free to contribute any of your additions: please make the change and create a pull request so that other attendees can benefit in next bootcamp sessions.

 ## Auto-generated environment variables in the workflow have the wrong casing
 **HOL:** [Creating a custom mapping to override the default behavior or non existing mappings](https://github.com/Microsoft-Bootcamp/HOL/blob/main/Adding-Custom-Mappings-for-your-migrations.md)